signalfx/splunk-otel-collector/docs/getting-started/linux-manual.md

-If you prefer to install the Collector without the [installer script ](./linux-installer.md) or the [Debian/RPM Repositories ](#collector-debianrpm-packages) in the previous section, you can download the individual Debian or RPM package from [Github Releases]( https://github.com/signalfx/splunk-otel-collector/releases) and install it with the following commands (requires `root` privileges).
+If you prefer to install the Collector without the [installer script ](./linux-installer.md) or the [Debian/RPM Repositories ](#collector-debianrpm-packages) in the previous section, you can download the individual Debian or RPM package from the [GitHub Releases]( https://github.com/signalfx/splunk-otel-collector/releases) page and install it with the following commands (requires `root` privileges).

 **Note:** The [SignalFx Smart Agent and collectd bundle]( https://github.com/signalfx/signalfx-agent/releases) is only supported and